P0455 Code Explained (Large EVAP Leak)

 Can I Drive With a P0455 Code?

-In many cases, P0455 does not cause major drivability problems.
+P0455 often does not create major drivability problems.
 If the check engine light is solid and the car runs normally, short-term driving is often possible while you inspect the basic causes.

 You should get help sooner if: